davidajnered/your-widget/readme.md

 add_filter('your_widget_fields', 'modify_widget_fields', 10, 2);
 ```

-## Setup your template data.
+## 2. Setup your template data.
 There's a filter which allows you to add your own template data.
-Say you've saved an post id in one of your widget fields.
-You can now use your filter to load tthe post and add its data to the template.
+Let's say you have saved an post id in one of your widget fields.
+You can now use the filter to load the post and add its data to the template.

 ```
 add_filter('your_widget_tmpl_data', function ($tmplData$, $widget_id) {